Lauris Norstad: Early life and military career

 Lauris Norstad was born in Minneapolis, Minnesota to Martin and Marie Norstad.
-Martin Norstad was born in Iowa to Norwegian immigrants from Rogaland.
-Lauris earned his high school diploma from Red Wing Central High School in 1925.
-He graduated from the United States Military Academy June 12, 1930 and was commissioned a second lieutenant in the Army as a cavalry officer.
+Martin Norstad, a Lutheran minister, was born in Iowa to Norwegian immigrants from Rogaland.
+Lauris earned his high school diploma from Red Wing's Central High School in 1925.

+He was appointed to the United States Military Academy from 3rd Congressional District of Minnesota, graduating on June 12, 1930.
+Upon graduation, he was commissioned a second lieutenant of the Army cavalry.
 In September 1930, he entered Primary Flying School at March Field, California, and graduated from Advanced Flying School and was transferred to the Air Corps in June 1931.
 Going to Schofield Barracks, Hawaii, in January 1932, he was assigned to the 18th Pursuit Group, assuming command of it in July 1933.
 In March 1936 he was named adjutant of the Ninth Bomb Group there.
 Entering the "short course" the Air Corps Tactical School at Maxwell Field, Alabama, in September 1939, he graduated three months later and returned to Mitchel Field as officer in charge of the 9th Bomb Group Navigation School.

 Moving to Langley Field, Virginia, in July 1940, Norstad was adjutant of the 25th Bomb Group, and the following November he was named assistant chief of staff for intelligence of General Headquarters Air Force there.
 In February 1942 he was appointed a member of the Advisory Council to the commanding general of the Army Air Forces at Washington, DC.